-We can make difference between several types of settings:
+We can differentiate between several types of settings:

-global settings — they are bound to the user at particular machine.
+global settings — they are bound to the user at a particular machine.
 QGIS itself stores a lot of global settings, for example, main window size or default snapping tolerance.
-This functionality is provided directly by Qt framework by the means of QSettings class.
-By default, this class stores settings in system’s “native” way of storing settings, that is — registry (on Windows), .plist file (on macOS) or .ini file (on Unix).
-The QSettings documentation is comprehensive, so we will provide just a simple example
+Settings are handled using the

 map layer settings — these settings are related to a particular instance of a map layer with a project.
 They are not connected with underlying data source of a layer, so if you create two map layer instances of one shapefile, they will not share the settings.
-The settings are stored in project file, so if the user opens the project again, the layer-related settings will be there again.
-This functionality has been added in QGIS v1.4.
-The API is similar to QSettings — it takes and returns QVariant instances
+The settings are stored inside the project file, so if the user opens the project again, the layer-related settings will be there again.
+The value for a given setting is retrieved using the

-# save a value layer.setCustomProperty("mytext", "hello world") # read the value again mytext = layer.customProperty("mytext", "default text")
+1vlayer = QgsVectorLayer() 2# save a value 3vlayer.setCustomProperty("mytext", "hello world") 4 5# read the value again (returning "default text" if not found) 6mytext = vlayer.customProperty("mytext", "default text")